-Our water supply gets treated with chlorine, flouride, caustic soda and ozone
+Our water supply gets treated with chlorine, fluoride, caustic soda and ozone

 The Green River water supply gets treated with four chemicals: chlorine, fluoride, caustic soda and ozone.
-Those treatments assist with secondary aesthetic effects of treatment to improve your water's taste and smell.
+Those treatments improve your water's taste and smell.
 We do not currently filter our water supply.

 Chemical treatment and byproducts

 Treating water with chemical disinfectants is especially important when the water comes from an unfiltered surface water source like the Green River.
 Placing disinfecting chemicals in the water ensures germs and microorganisms normally found in water die, making it safe to drink.

 Chlorine is our primary disinfection treatment.
 While it does an excellent job of killing the microorganisms that may be harmful to you, chlorine also reacts with natural organic material commonly found in surface water sources like lakes, rivers and streams.
 This reaction forms compounds called "disinfection byproducts."
 We must meet drinking water standards for two groups of disinfection byproducts compounds.
 Byproduct levels found in water depend primarily on:

 The amount of natural organic material in the water

 The amount of chlorine used to treat water